Spiritfarer

-Spiritfarer is an indie management sim and sandbox action game developed and published by Canadian studio Thunder Lotus Games and released for Microsoft Windows, macOS, Linux, PlayStation 4, Nintendo Switch, Xbox One, Android and Stadia in August 2020.
-The main character, Stella, becomes a "Spiritfarer" whose job is to ferry spirits of the deceased to the afterlife.
+Spiritfarer is an indie management sim and sandbox action game developed and published by Canadian studio Thunder Lotus Games.
+It was released for Microsoft Windows, macOS, Linux, PlayStation 4, Nintendo Switch, Xbox One, Android and Stadia in August 2020.
+The main character, Stella, becomes a "Spiritfarer" whose job is to ferry the spirits of the deceased to the afterlife, accompanied by her cat, Daffodil.
+The game revolves around a series of quests given to Stella by the spirits aboard her ship.

-It received generally positive reviews from critics praising its slow-paced gameplay, detailed animation, orchestral musical score and unique themes, and had sold over a million units by December 2021.
+It received generally positive reviews from critics praising its slow-paced gameplay, detailed animation, orchestral musical score, emotional depth, and unique themes, and had sold over a million units by December 2021.
 Following the game's initial release, Thunder Lotus supported Spiritfarer by adding new content via free updates; upon the final update on December 13, 2021, it was retitled Spiritfarer: Farewell Edition.
-The game was released for iOS and Android via Netflix in October 2022.
+The game was released for iOS and Android via Netflix on October 2022.

 Gameplay

-Spiritfarer is an indie adventure game developed by Thunder Lotus Games where the player must meet the needs of the spirits aboard their ship with foods and building boat additions to accommodate those spirits' desires and needs.
-This leads to the player collecting materials while on their journey to build kitchens, gardens, and other home amenities to help the spirits feel more at home while uncovering more of each spirits backstory as they sail their way to crossing over to afterlife through the Everdoor.
-These new sections that are added to the ship are placed like a game of Tetris, stacked up on top of one another in any way that fits.
-The characters that Stella meets along the way also give the player mini-games to play for materials and in-game currency that are relevant to the spirit's character.
-The game also has vendors that sell items such as seeds for the player's gardens and furniture to decorate their ship, giving the game a more personalized experience.
+The core gameplay consists of the player, in the role of Stella, meeting the needs of the spirits aboard their ship with food and completing tasks for them, as well as building new additions to their ship.
+This leads to the player collecting materials while on their journey to build kitchens, gardens, and other amenities to help the spirits feel more at home.
+New ship sections are placed on a square grid and can be stacked on top of one another, with more room becoming available as the player upgrades the ship's capacity.

+As they progress through their given tasks, the player uncovers more of each spirit's backstory, culminating in their crossing over to the afterlife through the Everdoor, a gateway into the afterlife to which the player must ferry them.
+The characters that Stella meets throughout the game unlock mini-games to play for materials and in-game currency.
+These games are often relevant to the spirit's character traits and backstory, such as collecting a creature's offspring alongside the maternal grandmother character, Alice.
+The game also has vendors that sell items such as seeds for the player's gardens and ingredients to use in various dishes, some of which are specifically requested by the spirit passengers.